microsoft/aksworkshop/_entries/01-05 challenges.md

 ### Advanced cluster tasks

-If you're up to it, explore configuring the Azure Kubernetes Service cluster with Virtual Nodes, enabling RBAC and Active Directory Authentication, using HashiCorp's Terraform to deploy AKS and your application and more.
+If you're up to it, explore configuring the Azure Kubernetes Service cluster with Virtual Nodes, enabling MongoDB replication, using HashiCorp's Terraform to deploy AKS and your application and more.